-As the first CEC branch office opening in 1992, it originally focused exclusively on environmental and solid waste projects.
+As the second office of CEC, opened in 1992, it originally focused exclusively on environmental and solid waste projects.
 Now the Cincinnati office provides a full complement of engineering, survey, ecological and environmental services under the deft watch of Tony Amicon, the Office Lead since July 2021 and a geotechnical engineer with over 30 years of experience.

 The Cincinnati office of CEC is celebrating its 30th anniversary in 2022.

 “We are well-rounded.
-We are notable for our ability to handle the significant and difficult projects across the board in the Cincinnati area,” Amicon says.
+We are notable for our ability to handle the significant and difficult projects across the board in the Cincinnati area and throughout the country,” Amicon says.
 “We have senior-level, experienced engineers, scientists, and project managers in all of our practices.”

 The 30+ CEC employees in Cincinnati have navigated market changes and evolving rules and regulations.
-“We are nimble enough to do so, thanks to our senior leadership,” he adds.
+“We are nimble enough to do so, thanks to our senior leadership,” Amicon adds.

 In addition to developing technical expertise, building relationships is another key priority at CEC Cincinnati.
 One such relationship spans 23 years.
 CEC is a trusted advisor to Costco Wholesale, one of the nation’s largest retailers, having collaborated on numerous new site developments across the Midwest.

 “We’ve been the civil engineer-of-record for about 30 ground-up warehouse developments and have assisted Costco with improvements at more than 100 retail sites.
 Improvement projects include warehouse and fuel facility expansions and ADA (Americans with Disabilities Act) compliance upgrades — to name a few,” says John Imbus, the senior member of CEC’s Cincinnati staff.